mrdrivingduck/kismet-Jclient/README.md

 # kismet-Jclient
-A Java client for Kismet REST API.
+🌉 A Java client for Kismet REST API.

-Author : Mr Dk.
+Created by : Mr Dk.

 @2018.10 Nanjing, Jiangsu, China